Frequently Asked Questions

 Q. What kind of engines does it have?

-A. There is a six horsepower lawnmower engine in the front powering a 24 inch fan that provides the lift.
-The 36 inch thrust fan in the back is powered by a 23 horsepower Briggs and Stratton twin cylinder utility engine.
+A. The lift is provided by a 6 horsepower lawnmower engine driving the 24 inch fan in the hood, and the thrust is provided by a 23 horsepower Briggs and Stratton twin cylinder utility engine driving a 36 inch fan in the back.

 Q. How fast can it go?